Path-yang/Path-yang/README.md

 ---

 🧑‍💻 I’m currently working on a stealth startup with my friends on AR/VR and video generation.
-We will be apply for a few grants too!
-Reachout to me if you would like to collaborate or contribute! <br>
+We will be applying for a few grants too!
+Reach out to me if you would like to collaborate or contribute! <br>